marcelpetersen/mobil/pages/fleet.md

   subdirectory: static
 - template: detail-content
   block: contact-form
-  title: Let's Talk
+  title: Request a demo
   content: We'll get your fleet up and running in no time!
 Send over some info and
     we'll get in touch in the next 24h.
-  headline: Let's Talk
-  background_image: "/uploads/2019/02/05/skyline-bg@2x.jpg"
+  background_image: ""
 - template: simple-footer
   block: footer-1
   content: ''